Download The Norfolk in the First World War: Somme to Armistice learning pack and associated resources for Key Stages 1 and 2.

 About the Project

-The second strand of the project is called First World War Women of Norfolk.
-This involves adult volunteers researching women on active service and their legacy post First World War.
-The volunteers are working with Norfolk libraries, Norfolk Record Office, Norfolk Heritage Centre and other museums and collections in Norfolk to research the stories and legacies of women in military service, hospitals, on the land, in factories, and on the home front to reveal the changing roles and perceptions of women in society.
+The second strand of the project ‘WWI Women of Norfolk’ involved adult volunteers researching women on active service and their legacy post WWI.
+The volunteers worked with Norfolk libraries, Norfolk Record Office, Norfolk Heritage Centre and other museums and collections in Norfolk to research the stories and legacies of women in military service, hospitals, on the land, in factories, and on the home front to reveal the changing roles and perceptions of women in society.

 A Norfolk in the First World War: Somme to Armistice book with all the uncovered research and local stories is available to buy from Jarrolds and The Forum shop by Jarrolds for £4.99.